-5. Non-Inspection Traffic Enforcement Program.
-Nine (9) TPSB officers (non-MCSAP) and one (1) MCSAP roadside inspector will perform traffic enforcement activities without inspection out of business hours and/or on weekends.
-They will be paid on an overtime basis.
+Non-Inspection Traffic Enforcement Program

+TPSB officers (non-MCSAP) will perform traffic enforcement activities without inspection outside of business hours and/or on weekends.
+They will be paid on an overtime basis, which is one time and a half (1.50) of their regular pay.
 Inspectors will be rotated and will participate on a voluntary basis.
+TPSB inspectors are full-time employees.
+The hourly rate indicated above is higher than their regular rate because these activities will be performed outside of their regular TPSB-related duties.
+They are not paid by the hour but rather an annual salary.
+To calculate their hourly pay, their annual wage has been divided by 1,950 hours and divided again by 2.
+(We multiply that number by 300 work hours to calculate the estimated pay as reflected above.
+TPSB inspectors must work 7.5 hours per day, five (5) days a week, 37.50 hours per week, which totals 1,950 hours per year or 260 workdays).
+(Only inspectors that will be performing traffic enforcement activities outside of regular business hours have been included).
 Inspectors are required to issue a traffic citation for all violations impacting CMV safety.
-PRMCSAP will allocate resources out of business hours to pursue distracted driving.
+PRMCSAP will allocate resources outside of business hours to pursue distracted driving.
 The overtime work performed will focus on reducing violations associated with distracted driving by CMV drivers To make this possible, PRMCSAP will schedule at least nine (9) TPSB officers to spend around 300 hours of overtime each to conduct 500 traffic enforcement contacts during the period of performance of the award.